rackerlabs/technical-blog/content/blog/2021/2021-01-04-introduction-to-amazon-textract/index.md

 Intelligent structured data extraction also allows for some rather useful features.
 Once data is procured, you can index it in Amazon Elasticsearch so that you can search for specific data from thousands of documents quickly.
 Extracted data can also automate form processing without human intervention &mdash;allowing processes like loan approval by banks to initiate without requiring manual review.

 In addition to all of this, Amazon Textract provides processing and extraction services at a very low cost.
-There are no upfront commitments or long-term contracts and you pay for only the capacity that you use.
+There are no upfront commitments or longterm contracts and you pay for only the capacity that you use.

 Amazon Textract is a powerful service that eases and accelerates data extraction &mdash;one of the most fundamental processes for any business.
 If you’d like to learn more about Amazon Textract and see specific examples of how it can prove to be significantly more useful than other data extraction methods, watch our webinar on [Getting Started with Amazon Textract](https://onica.com/videos/getting-started-with-amazon-textract/).